 Outside, below the open window of this Spartan bedsit, the Yellow Buses are transporting the last of the day’s summer tourists down High Street and out through The Wall, heading east out of the town centre, obedient to the Law of Curfew.
-Asalah Al Faghori has cleared a big space in the middle of her bed-sitting room for tonight’s rite.
+Asalah Al Faghori has cleared an ample space in the middle of her bed-sitting room for tonight’s rite.

-“Ninety billion souls,” she reminds herself as she prepares the backdrop her laptop camera will pickup, re-arranging some books, tidying a few knick-knacks.
-These will be the theatrical props, the elemental specters, behind her head as she commits suicide online to one of those private forums where it’s become something of a grunge sport; an acquired taste for when there’s nothing on the TV or you just wanna see how the nutter-half live (or die (or don’t die, as is often the case)).
+“Ninety billion souls,” she reminds herself as she prepares the backdrop her laptop camera will pick up, re-arranging some books, tidying a few knick-knacks.
+These will be the theatrical props, the elemental specters, behind her head as she commits suicide online to one of those private forums where it’s become something of a grunge sport; an acquired taste for when there’s nothing on the TV or you want to see how the nutter-half life (or die (or don’t die, as is often the case)).

-She kneels down in front of her ESI laptop, on the floor.
-Sets the timer on her camera: ten minutes is all she’ll need.
+She kneels in front of her ESI laptop on the floor.
+She sets the timer on her camera: ten minutes is all she’ll need.

 “Ninety billion souls…” she says this like it’s the start of some personal performance she’s been practicing, rehearsing, troubled by, for quite some time.
 It’s the start of something she wants to get right.
 It’s the three most important words of an emotional outpouring that’ll probably even bore the investigative psychologist who’ll look upon this desperate ‘exeunt stage left’ as just another sad condemnation of student life in Oxford and the utter lack of anything to take your mind off the educational grind.

-It’s not easy to kill yourself, right?
+It’s not easy to kill yourself.
 You know what they say, ‘It’s the people you leave behind who have to bear the pain.’

 “Ninety billion souls,” she starts again, trying another voice a half octave deeper, and clears her throat, “Ninety billion souls…” happy with the way the sound reverberates within the sterile space.
 In a neighbouring student room, someone’s cooking a curry.